Both new and long-time spa owners ask this is a question all the time.

 Summer Smiles has taken everything there is to love about bromine and developed SPA BROMA ULTRA, the bromine sanitizer that comes in an easy-to-use tablet format for simple, accurate dosing time after time.
 Simply fill an automatic dispenser with tablets, or add them to your skimmer basket.
 The brominating tablets sanitize, disinfect and eliminate all the waste that tends to cloud your water.
 It’s odourless and works well in hot water, so it’s ideal for use in spas.
 SPA BROMA ULTRA is also gentler to eyes and skin than chlorine-based sanitizers.
 Can’t decide between daily or weekly application?
 With Summer Smiles products, the choice is yours!
 If you prefer to sanitize your spa on a daily basis, try SPA BROMA GRANULES instead.
 To get the full benefit of a bromine sanitizer, you need to build a bromine bank.

 As with all pool chemicals, it must be stored and handled according to the directions indicated on the packaging.

 Type 2: Chlorine sanitizers: Fast acting and effective in any type of water

-The chemical chlorine is a powerful disinfectant that also kills algae.
-Chlorine sanitizers are widely used in public spas and hot tubs.
+Chlorine is a powerful disinfectant.
+Chlorine sanitizers are widely used in spas.
 They’re fast-acting, they work in all types of water, even hard water and they dissolve quickly with no residue.
-It protects against damaging UV rays.

 There are 2 types of stabilized chlorine: Dichlorine (NaDCC) and Trichlor (TCCA)